GeorgeNikolov/Projects/README.md

-# Projects
+# C# Based Projects
-There will be some changes coming!
+Here are some of the console apps that I developed by myself and in collaboration with my peers at Software University.
+More coming soon!